“I’m not creative.”

 If I had a nickel for every time I’ve heard those statements or questions…

 A large part of the problem is that there is an air of mystery and mysticism around the creative process.
-Because people assume and reinforce the idea that some have creative potential and others don’t, those that do harness their potential and work through the process become all the more “different.”
-And because so few of us see that leveraging our creativity is inextricably linked to how we make money, we let our creative process devolve into a daily crap shoot.
+Because people assume and reinforce the idea that some people have creative potential and others don’t, those who do harness their potential and work through the process become all the more “different.”
+And because so few of us see that leveraging our creativity is inextricably linked to how we make money, we let our creative process devolve into a daily crapshoot.

 So, let’s take a few minutes and demystify the creative process.